Semester 1, 2025

 - develop vocabulary through shared experiences;

-- use writing strategies, including the power of three, onomatopoeia, adjectives and simile to
+- use writing strategies, including the power of three, onomatopoeia and adjectives to

 create engaging and inspiring pieces of writing to share with an audience.